shczhen/docs/sql-statements/sql-statement-modify-column.md

 ---
-title: MODIFY COLUMN | TiDBSQLステートメントリファレンス
+title: MODIFY COLUMN | TiDB SQL Statement Reference
-summary: TiDBデータベースでのMODIFYCOLUMNの使用法の概要。
+summary: An overview of the usage of MODIFY COLUMN for the TiDB database.
 ---

 # 列の変更 {#modify-column}